zainfathoni/kawalmasjid/README.md

 - 🎉 = 3rd party service or platform
 - 🚧 = still not there yet or still in development

-Already setup in Rewinds and some are for alternatives:
+Already setup in Kawal Masjid and some are for alternatives:

 - Core
   - [Node.js](https://nodejs.org) 🧰